Interventions

 Use the same intervention as Set Task Outputs, but specify the “failed” output rather than “succeeded”.

-I want to hold back the workflow whilst I manually run one or more tasks to fix a problem or test a task.
+I want to pause the workflow while I manually run one or more tasks to fix a problem or test a task.

 $ # trigger the task(s) you want to run

-$ # release the "hold point" to allow the workflow to continue
+$ # resume (unpause) the workflow to continue

 Note